 In this series we are going to explore the contents and key terms of the term sheet, demystifying one of the most critical pieces to entrepreneurship and startup investing.

 To tackle a good understanding of a term sheet, we are going to break it into parts by asking important questions, and use examples to explain the answers as simply as possible.
 Let’s start with a few basic questions.

 To give you a visual of what a term sheet looks like, here are three front pages from actual term sheets:

 Exciting, right?
 They are simple, black-and-white text documents with lots of bullet points containing large words juxtaposed to numbers and percentages.
 The average term sheet can range from 1,000 words (3-4 pages) to over 5,000 words (15-16 pages).
 As you can see, the word count demonstrates the range of length between term sheets, which illustrates the point that the term sheet is a highly customized document.
 There is no cookie-cutter, one-size-fits-all template.

-The National Venture Capital Association (NVCA) provides model legal documents for the venture community, including a term sheet.
+The National Venture Capital Association (NVCA) provides model legal documents for the venture community.
 The NVCA comments on the documentation procedure of the industry, writing that “the venture industry goes through an expensive and inefficient process of ‘re-inventing the flat tire’ on a daily basis.”
 In other words, the industry spends $200 million in direct legal fees to develop these documents from scratch for each deal every year.
 The point: there is no standardized “correct” term sheet; each term sheet is unique.

-The complexity of the term sheet will depend on the conditions and complexity of the offering, such as the number of investors, the presence of debt, the stage of the company, etc. Nevertheless, while deals may vary significantly, proper term sheets will contain repeated, consistent terms regardless of the deal size.
+The complexity of the term sheet will depend on the conditions and complexity of the offering.
+This includes the number of investors, the presence of debt, the stage of the company, etc. Nevertheless, while deals may vary significantly, proper term sheets will contain repeated, consistent terms regardless of the deal size.